#Host publicly accessible web URLs from a home server using a remote proxy

 type: File

-To redirect port 443 as well, create another deployment using the previous one as a reference.
+To redirect port 443, create another deployment using the previous one as a reference.

-Any public URLs should, of course, have their DNS entries pointing to the remote server’s IP.
+Any public URLs should have their DNS entries pointing to the remote server’s IP.